tracyscott/RainbowStudio/LXStudioUserGuide.md

 New Project
 -----------
 ![New Project](assets/newproject.jpg)
-Open LX Studio with empty file or select 'New Project' icon in top toolbar.
-LX Studio will initialize with a single pattern called Iterator that iterates through your points, lighting up each point in sequence.
-When creating a new project, LX Studio will create a single channel titled 'Channel-1' that contains the Iterator pattern.
-A channel contains a list of patterns and has one active pattern running.
+Open LX Studio with an empty file or select 'New Project' icon in top toolbar if you already have a file open.
+The rest of this guide assumes that you are running with a new project.
+LX Studio will initialize with a single channel named 'Channel-1' that contains a single pattern named 'Iterator'.
+The Iterator pattern iterates through the points in your model, lighting up each point in sequence.

 Channel Details Component
 -------------------------